zalando/nakadi/README.md

 - `./gradlew stopNakadi`: shutdown docker-compose services
 - `./gradlew startStorages`: start docker-compose services: postgres, zookeeper and kafka (useful for development purposes)
 - `./gradlew stopStorages`: shutdown docker-compose services
-- `./gradlew startNakadiForTest`: start Nakadi configured for acceptance tests
+- `./gradlew fullAcceptanceTest`: start Nakadi configured for acceptance tests and run acceptance tests
-- `./gradlew acceptance-test:test`: run the ATs (nakadi has to be started first )

 For working with an IDE, the `eclipse` IDE task is available and you'll be able to import the `build.gradle` into Intellij IDEA directly.